Sendrowski/fastDFE/docs/reference/miscellaneous.rst

 Debugging
 ---------

-If you encounter an unexpected error, you can disable parallelization to obtain a more descriptive stack trace (see ``parallelize`` in :class:`~fastdfe.base_inference.BaseInference`).
+If you encounter an unexpected error, you can disable parallelization to obtain a more descriptive stack trace (see ``parallelize`` in :class:`~fastdfe.base_inference.BaseInference`, :class:`~fastdfe.joint_inference.JointInference`, etc.).

-    import fastdfe

-    fastdfe.parallelize = False

-    # ... run your code here ...

-    fastdfe.parallelize = True

 Seeding
 -------